Helmet (heraldry): History

 The practice of indicating rank through the display of barred or open-face helmets appears around 1615.

 As jousting with lances was supplanted by tourneying with maces, the object being to knock the opponent's crest off his helmet, the fully enclosed helmet gave way to helmets with enlarged visual openings with only a few bars to protect the face.
 These barred helmets were restricted by the imperial chancellery in Vienna to the nobility and certain doctors of law or theology, while the jousting helm was freely adopted by anyone.

-The direction a helmet faces and the number of bars on the grille have been ascribed special significance in later manuals, but this is not a period practice.
+The direction a helmet faces and the number of bars on the grille has been ascribed special significance in later manuals, but this is not a period practice.
 A king's helmet, a golden helmet shown affronté with the visor raised, crowned with a royal crown, became adopted by the kings of Prussia.